advantech-EdgeAI/.github/profile/README.md

 - **AI NVR**: Powered by NVIDIA’s advanced deep learning AI video analytics, it features capabilities like object detection, face recognition, and license plate recognition.

-- **AMR**: Deploys intelligent, self-navigating robots for automation in industries like manufacturing and logistics.
+- **AMR**: Deploys intelligent, self-navigating robots for automation in industries like manufacturing, logistics, healthcare, and more.